microsoft/vscode-edge-debug2/README.md

 }
 ```

 If you want to use a different installation of a Chromium-based browser, you can also set the `runtimeExecutable` field with a path to the browser executable.
+Note that if you are using the `runtimeExecutable` flag, you should **not** be using `version`.

+#### Microsoft Edge (EdgeHTML)
+If you do **not** have the stable release of Microsoft Edge (Chromium) on your machine, the debug adapter will launch Microsoft Edge (EdgeHTML) by default.
+You will have the same default configuration as above.

 ### Attach
 With `"request": "attach"`, you must launch Microsoft Edge with remote debugging enabled in order for the extension to attach to it.
 Here's how you can do that: